 Alps - Day 21 : The finale

-In the morning it was cold.
-The sky was clear and the sun was shining everywhere, except on the spot where we were camping.
+It was cold in the morning.
+The sky was clear and the sun was shining, except on the spot where we were camping.
 We were glad it was the last day of the trip.
-Today would be tough, we still had more than 180 km to go, while we had already cycled 400 km in the last two days.
+Today would be tough.
+We still had more than 180 km to go, while we had already cycled 400 km in the last two days.

 Our bikes and the field in the morning glory

 At the beginning of the day I wasn't that tired.
 The route was nearly flat.
 We followed bicycle paths that ran parallel to big roads.
 We made good progress.
-By 11 o'clock we both were exhausted.
+By 11 o'clock we were both exhausted.
 We could now count down the kilometers until we were home instead of the days.
-Just before Euskirchen we saw a rail road barrier going down.
-I told Bram 'I am curious how many trains will pass this time'.
-Bram said 'probably only one because I don't need to pee'.
-A few seconds later a small train with just 4 carts passed by.
+Just before Euskirchen we saw a railroad barrier going down.
+I told Bram, 'I am curious how many trains will pass this time'.
+Bram said, 'probably only one because I don't need to pee'.
+A few seconds later, a small train with just four carts passed.
 By the time we arrived the track had opened again.

 This picture was better